 - 1. Securities that have no more than 10 non-trading days in the prior quarter. - 2.
+If securities representing more than 97.25% of the capitalization of the investable universe qualify for inclusion in the US Market Index following application of the above criteria, the securities with the lowest liquidity scores are removed from the index until 97.25% of the investable universe's total capitalization remains. - 3.
 A security must be among the top 75% of the companies in the investable universe based on its liquidity score, which is the average of its rank on each of the following measures: - The average monthly trading volume in U.S. dollars during the six calendar months immediately before reconstitution or, in the case of corporate entities younger than six months, since the security was first issued (partial-month periods are prorated by number of trading days in the month); and - The lowest two months' total trading volume during the six calendar months immediately before reconstitution (the months need not be sequential).